Now Available: Notion-like editor templateNotion-style editor for Tiptap Cloud

 Create a project (optional)

-If you already have an existing Next.js project, that’s fine too.
-Just skip this step and proceed with the next step.
+If you already have an existing Next.js project, that's fine too.
+Just skip this step.

-For the sake of this guide, let’s start with a new Next.js project called my-tiptap-project.
+For the purpose of this guide, start a new Next.js project called my-tiptap-project.
 The following command sets up everything we need to get started.

 # create a project